 Like query letter pitches, which book blurbs are very similar to, these blurbs combine art with business as they partly summarize the book to give readers an idea of what they're picking up.
 The blurbs have to hook the reader and give a good idea of each book's focus without spoiling anything too important.
 It is hard to get them right.

 A book blurb is usually written by the actual author of the novel and tweaked and approved by the publishing team.
 Practice makes perfect in creating it, but here are some key questions to ask yourself: Why would someone read this book?
 What is special about it?
 Who are the characters?
 What is the setting?
 What is the conflict?
 Most importantly of all, what is at stake?

 Time for another music post!
 Today, I'm going to look at the top 25 most played tracks on my iPod and compare them to the top 25 in the US, based off of the iTunes bestsellers list.
-Just so we're clear, I am not necessarily or probably recommending the songs on the US Top 25.
 Explicit songs are marked with a red "E."

 Top 25 Songs on My iPod

 2) "Death Favors No Man" James Newton Howard for Snow White

 4) "My Songs Know What You Did in the Dark" Fall Out Boy